The Brain: Broca's and Wernicke's Areas and the Circle of Willis

 - The horizontal parts of the right and left posterior cerebral arteries

-- The tip of the basilar artery (not paired)
+- The tip of the basilar artery (which is not paired)

 Thomas Willis was an English physician who was born in 1621 and died in 1675.
 He is often said to be the father of neurology.
 Neurology is the study of the nervous system.